What are Growing Pains?

 From this, we will determine what biomechanical deviations within the child, what activities or lack of, or what events in their early development may have predisposed to this.
 We will link our findings in a logical strategic manner to determine what caused what, and then we will work back to provide a comprehensive home exercise programme to address the problems.

-For example if a child has flat feet, when they walk long distances or run, their calf muscle will have to overwork to align the foot in a functional position to walk and run.
-This over working of the muscle may result in myofascial trigger points in the muscle and cause pain in the muscle when the child goes to bed that night.
+For example, if a child has flat feet, their calf muscle will have to overwork to align the foot in a functional position to walk and run.
+This overworking of the muscle may result in myofascial trigger points, and therefore cause pain in the muscle when the child goes to bed that night.
 There may also be a build up of chemicals in the muscles, the most commonly known of these is Lactic Acid.

 Can you treat growing pains?